Book a call

 What does it mean to be deported from Canada?

 One distinction matters above all others: Canadian citizens cannot be deported.
 Removal applies to permanent residents and foreign nationals (visitors, workers, students and others without status).
 That is a major reason eligible permanent residents often pursue Canadian citizenship, citizenship puts deportation off the table.
+Maintaining status also matters in its own right, which is why staying onside of your permanent resident residency obligation goes hand in hand with keeping a clean record.

 Criminal inadmissibility: the real trigger for deportation